-In these two examples, the {\privilege}d metabolite profiles of our flows are not unique.
-However, there are still flows that \emph{can} {\privilege} the same metabolite profiles.
-In this case, when interpolating between two flows, one could obtain different metabolite profiles, and still realise the flux changes by linear changes in enzyme levels (i.e.~at varying metabolite levels, but constant specific rates!).
-Therefore, whenever two flows \emph{can} {\privilege} the same metabolite profiles, we do not regard them as \statedistinct.
+In these two examples, two {\flow}s \emph{can} {\favour} the same metabolite profiles, but also other metabolite profiles because the optimal metabolite profiles are not unique.
+In this case, when interpolating between two {\flow}s, one could obtain different metabolite profiles and still realise the flux changes by linear changes in enzyme levels (i.e.~at varying metabolite levels, but constant catalytic rates!).
+Therefore, whenever two {\flow}s \emph{can} {\favour} the same metabolite profiles, we define them as not \statedistinct.